 The exchange of a sequence of cash flows that derive from two different financial instruments.
 For example, the party receiving fixed in an ordinary Interest Rate Swap receives the excess of the fixed coupon payment over the floating rate payment.
-Of course, each payment depends on the rate, the relevant day count convention, the length of the accrual period and the notional amount.
+Of course, each payment depends on the rate, the relevant day count convention, the length of the accrual period, and the notional amount.

 Debt derivatives are as of now customized over the counter products and there is no guarantee that these products will be available on tap.
-The provision for trading in derivatives is an enabling provision and it is not binding on the Schemes to undertake trading on a day to day basis.
+There are various possible combinations of strategies, which may be adopted, in a specific situation.
+The provision for trading in derivatives is an enabling provision and it is not binding on the Scheme to undertake trading on a day to day basis.